The Shareholder Rights and Activism Review: South Africa

 Shareholders are becoming increasingly active on such matters as diversity, board composition, performance and tenure, executive remuneration policies, transparency, ESG and sustainability.
 This is being driven in part by increasing civic action on high levels of inequality, climate and sustainability, ongoing debates about corporate purpose, enhanced reporting and disclosure requirements, and the recent changes introduced by the King Code.

 Issues relating to ESG and sustainability are the focus of many recent campaigns and will remain high on the agenda.
-We expect local and international institutional investors, in particular pension funds, mutual funds, and insurers, to play an increasingly active and pivotal role in influencing corporate strategy and M&A with reference to sustainability and ESG factors.
+We expect local and international institutional investors, in particular pension funds, mutual funds and insurers, to play an increasingly active and pivotal role in influencing corporate strategy and M&A with reference to sustainability and ESG factors.
 Careful consideration of these issues has become essential to corporate strategy and governance.
-Companies that pay inadequate attention to these issues are increasingly likely to become exposed to physical and transition risks (business, credit, market, reputational and legal), which could have a material adverse effect on their businesses over the medium- to long-term.
+Companies that pay inadequate attention to these issues are increasingly likely to become exposed to business, credit, market, reputational, legal and other risks, which could have a material adverse effect on their businesses over the medium- to long-term.

-2 Business Day, 16 May 2019, Lisa Steyn 'Foreigners take a shine to SA precious metals shares: Analysis shows foreign investors have increased their exposure to SA-listed gold and platinum producers', available at: www.businesslive.co.za/bd/companies/mining/2019-05-16-foreigners-take-a-shine-to-sa-precious-
+2 As at March 2019, 52 per cent of South African equities were held by international investors.
+See Business Day, 16 May 2019, Lisa Steyn 'Foreigners take a shine to SA precious metals shares: Analysis shows foreign investors have increased their exposure to SA-listed gold and platinum producers', available at: http://www.businesslive.co.za/bd/companies/mining/2019-05-16-foreigners-take-a-shine-to-sa-precious-metals-shares.

 4 Shareholders entitled to exercise at least 10 per cent of the voting rights may propose an amendment to a company's memorandum of incorporation (MOI).